-The legendary 15th-century painter Leonardo da Vinci has an impressive legacy of artwork that leaves people astonished and awestruck even today.
-The maestro left behind a huge number of artworks and sculptures that played a pivotal role in adding momentum to the Renaissance movement.
-Get to know ten important facts about The Last Supper by Leonardo.
+The legendary 15th century painter Leonardo da Vinci has an impressive legacy of artworks.
+The maestro left behind a huge number of works that played a pivotal role in adding momentum to the Renaissance movement.
+Get to know 10 important facts about The Last Supper by Leonardo.

-The Leonardo da Vinci artworks have always impressed critics and the masses for their subtlety, hidden meanings, and artistic appeal.
+Leonardo’s da Vinci’s artworks have always impressed critics and the masses for their subtlety, hidden meanings, and artistic appeal.
 However, some of his creations have reached cult status – leading to numerous interpretations and leaving a huge impact on the art and culture scene.
-One such legendary Christian artwork by the maestro is the painting of The Last Supper.
+One such legendary religious artwork by the maestro is The Last Supper.

 This mural painting, created in the late 15th-century was completed 3 years after work was started in 1495.
-Located in Milan’s Convent of Santa Maria delle Grazie, it is hailed as one of the most iconic paintings by da Vinci – with deep Christian symbolism.
-The original painting has a dimension of 4.6 meters x 8.8 meters.
-The topic is the last meal taken by Jesus with his apostles before he gets betrayed by Judas.
+Located in Milan’s Convent of Santa Maria delle Grazie, it is hailed as one of the most iconic paintings by da Vinci.
+The original painting has a dimension of 4.6 meters x 8.8 meters (15 ft x 28.8 ft).
+The topic is the last meal taken by Jesus and his apostles before he is betrayed by Judas.
 The painting is in fact a visual interpretation of the event chronicled in the Christian New Testament.
 It depicts the reaction of the apostles after Christ reveals that one of them is going to betray him.

 1. Little of the original painting remains today